hurshbajaj/Ion/README.md

 This project is written entirely by me, including this message —

-with AI support being limited to light debugging, conceptual understanding for me whilst writing this and this message's md formatting inspo;
+with AI support being limited to light debugging, conceptual understanding for me whilst writing this and this message's MD formatting inspo;
+(Yes... the emojis used are intentional)
 **Thank you!**